reijy1353/usarb_schedule_fetch/readme.md

 # USARB Schedule Automation
-Python script that scrapes the CSRF token and session data from https://orar.usarb.md/, then queries the internal API to fetch the weekly schedule and export it to a calendar (.ics) file.
+Python script that scrapes the CSRF token and session data from https://orar.usarb.md/, then queries the internal API to fetch the weekly schedule and export it to a digital calendar (as Apple Calend using CalDAV).